kchinzei/ffmpeg_dv_issue/README.md

 Most likely, some defect in dv file resulted this.
-My example is captured from very old - in 1996 - tape, so it is likely with errors.
+My example is captured from very old - in 1996 - tape, so it is likely with aging errors.
 I am looking into the source code, but the issue is not found yet.